 You can also save costs by monitoring how people are using your app over time.
 For example, you can eliminate some unnecessary features that most users aren’t engaging with.

-Making regular updates to your app can also help you maximize your ROI over time.
-You can constantly look for new ways to cut down your costs and acquire new users.
+Regular app updates can also help you maximize your ROI over time.
+You can constantly look for new ways to reduce costs and acquire new users.

-Better yet, you can get existing users to engage and convert more often by introducing new features and monitoring their usage over time.
+Better yet, you can get existing users to engage and convert more often by introducing new features with regular updates and monitoring their usage over time.

 5. Maintain a Positive Brand Image

 Maintaining your app means maintaining your brand.
-If you don’t do it, you risk tarnishing your brand’s image.
+You risk tarnishing your brand’s image if you don't do it.

-It doesn’t take unhappy users long to start criticizing your brand or app.
-They might also start leaving negative reviews on social media and app stores, driving potential users away.
+It doesn’t take unhappy users long to criticize your brand or app.
+They might also leave negative reviews on social media and app stores, driving potential users away.

 Best Practices for Long-Term App Maintenance